kevin-toles/tpm-job-finder-poc/src/storage/README.md

 This folder contains utilities and stubs for local and future cloud storage of resumes, job data, and analytics outputs.

 ## Main Components
+- **SecureStorage:** Centralized class for all file, metadata, and log operations.
+Includes stubs for encryption, access control, and cloud integration.
-- **LocalFS:** (Stub) For local file system storage and retrieval.
+- **LocalFS:** (Legacy stub) For local file system storage and retrieval.

 ## Extensibility
+- SecureStorage is designed for future upgrades:
+	- Encryption at rest
+	- Access control
-- Can be extended for cloud storage (S3, Azure Blob, etc.) or database integration.
+	- Cloud storage integration (S3, Azure Blob, etc.)
+See [STUB_CATALOG.md](../../STUB_CATALOG.md) for a full list of stubs and extension points.

 ## Usage
-- Use LocalFS for file operations in POC workflows.
+- Use SecureStorage for all file, metadata, and log operations in POC workflows.

 ---